 Practical Example of the Point of Control

-• If Infosys trades at ₹1,420, a trader may expect price to drift back towards ₹1,450—indicating a fair price zone.
+If Infosys trades at ₹1,420, a trader may expect the price to drift back towards ₹1,450—indicating a fair price zone.

-Combining this with RSI or moving averages enhances accuracy.
-For instance, if RSI is oversold and price is near the PoC, it may signal a bounce.
+Combining this with RSI or moving averages can improve confirmation.
+For instance, if RSI is oversold and the price is near the PoC, it may signal a bounce.

 Advantages of Using Point of Control in Trading